Slack for ASF projects

 3. Use theSingle channel guests option and, in the form that appears, provide the email addresses of the people you would like to invite to a specific channel.

-Infra has disabled the option that would let you provide a link to the workspace to anyone who wanted it, as spammers were taking advantage of it.
-Projects can invite interested parties (via their @dev or @users lists or a note on their website) to send a request to join the channel either to the @dev list or to an email address the project specifies.
+Infra has disabled the option that would let you provide a member invite link to the workspace to anyone who wanted it, as spammers were taking advantage of it.
+Projects can invite (single and multichannel guests) interested parties (via their @dev or @users lists or a note on their website) to send a request to join the channel either to the @dev list or to an email address the project specifies.
 The PMC can then extend an invitation to that person, if they choose.
+Slack has various ways to invite users to our workspace.

 Slack Account Types